abeimler/pymledger/scripts/hledger-rules/README.md

 # hledger-rules

+Generate ledger rules from yaml and then generate journals from csv

- TODO: move into it's own repo
+@TODO: move to own repo